 So the pans are cut to size, and the corners are cut off.
 Now they can be "pre-tinned," which means applying a stripe of solder around the perimeter of the pans, on both sides.
-Because we are making 3/4 inch seams, the stripe will be twice that, or 1 ½".
+Because we are making 3/4 inch seams, the stripe will be twice that, or 1 1/2 inches.
 Though pre-tinning is widely recommended, it isn't required.
 It does reduce the chances of having voids in the solder joints after the pans are assembled and soldered, but an experienced mechanic can apply all of the solder at one time, and be confident that the joints are good.
 Pre-tinning is a form of "idiot proofing," which, when you are a beginner, is a good thing!

 The pans should ideally lay on the roof, so that water runs out of the joint, not into it.
 This isn't required however, since the joint will soon be filled with solder, and sometimes, certain details are more easily assembled and more easily soldered if the joint is "backwards."

 To prevent leaking, you should solder all of the seams that you assemble each day.
 It is not the purpose of this article to do a tutorial on soldering, but here are the basics.
 A heavy soldering iron should be used with a wedge shaped, or chisel tip.
 Stay Clean flux is the best that I have found for copper (thanks Chris Paulin!), although other suitable brands include Ruby Fluid and Johnson’s Flux.
-The solder should be 50/50 tin/lead in either 1 lb. or ¼ lb. bars.
-Assuming the copper is relatively clean and bright, first brush or squirt on the liquid flux, hold the hot iron on top of and against the seam, then add additional solder when the metal gets hot enough to melt it, until the joint is filled.
+The solder should be 50/50 tin/lead solder in either 1 pound or 1/4 pound bars.
+Assuming the copper is relatively clean and bright, first brush or squirt on the liquid flux, hold the hot soldering iron on top of and against the seam, then add additional solder when the metal gets hot enough to melt it, until the joint is filled.
 You might have to add additional flux.
 Move the iron slowly in the direction that you are soldering, not quickly back and forth.

-I've seen that others recommend a practice called "stitching" that involves going back over the soldered joint and walking the point of the iron across the seam about every ¼" and adding more solder.
+I've seen that others recommend a practice called "stitching" that involves going back over the soldered joint and walking the point of the iron across the seam about every 1/4 inch and adding more solder.
 It is usually explained that this will draw more solder into the joint.
 If this is drawing more solder into the joint, then you didn't do it correctly the first time.
 The only good reason to stitch a joint is for aesthetic reasons — if you like the look.
 Stitching adds a lot of time and doesn't improve the performance.

 You should practice on some scrap pieces and cut them apart to see inside the joint.
 Do this until you have some confidence that everything is bonding well and there aren't any voids.

 When the soldering is completed, the copper will be a mess from the whole process.
-To clean it up: brush down the whole roof with flux; then brush and rinse this off with soda water (1 lb. of baking soda stirred into a 5 gallon bucket of water); now, rinse the whole thing off with water.
+To clean it up: brush down the whole roof with flux; then brush and rinse this off with soda water (1 pound of baking soda stirred into a 5 gallon bucket of water); now, rinse the whole thing off with water.